Track which touchpoints generate the most value and how they relate to your overall marketing ROI with multi-channel attribution.

 The position-based model has allocated 40% credit to the Google ad and Facebook ad.
 The remaining touchpoints share the remaining 20% credit.

-Marketing attribution is a significant challenge for all B2B and non-eCommerce businesses.
+Marketing attribution is a significant challenge for many businesses.
 Successfully attributing conversions to your marketing channels can be difficult without the right strategy and tools.

 In fact, it’s said that only 17% of advertisers look at the performance of all their digital channels together.
 Let’s take a closer look at some of the main limitations that stand in the way of effective multi-channel attribution.